lcwhite29/lcwhite29.github.io/README.md

 ![](Images/Picture_1.png)

 - To improve this model, I decided to drop some of the insurance prices in the excessive price range (outliers) as the model found these hard to predict.
-I hoped by dropping the outliers that the predictions for most of the insurance prices would improve.
+My idea was that, by dropping these outliers, I might improve the predictions for most insurance prices.
-- Doing this improved the results as the absolute error dropped to around **$2500** and the square root of the mean squared error dropped to around **$4250**.
+- Doing this improved the results as the absolute error dropped to around **$2500**, and the square root of the mean squared error dropped close to **$4250**.
 - Below is an image of the correct values against the predictions for the new model.

 ![](Images/Picture_2.png)